mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

   ```
     mvn install
   ```
   - From target folder copy the created WAR file *plain-war.war* into your running liberty server (you can use IBM MobileFirst Platform server for this purpose) and map it in the server.xml.
-For instance if you copy *plain-war.war* file into mfp-server in your server, then your server.xml you will need to add this mapping:
+For instance, if you copy *plain-war.war* file into mfp-server in your server, then your server.xml you will need to add this mapping:
   ```xml
     <server>
     .